haberdashPI/vscode-master-key/README.md

 # Master Key

+Master your keybindings, with:
+- **clear and discoverable visual documentation**
+- **leveled-up keybinding format**: computed argument values, nested defaults, parameteric multiple-binding specifications; in-short enough power to make vim or emacs-like keybindings
-Master your keybindings, learn from clear visual documentation, and record/replay repetitive sequences of keys with keyboard macros.
+- **keyboard macros**: record/replay repetitive sequences of keys

 If you appreciate the power of vim, emacs, kakaune, helix, or any other well made text editor OR if you aren't familiar with these tools, but want to learn how to level up your